schlopp96/VBP/README.md

 1. Download the project from [GitHub](https://github.com/schlopp96/VBP) and extract to location of choice.

-2. Open terminal and navigate to "./VBP".
+2. Open terminal and navigate to the extracted directory `"install_location/VBP"`.

 3. Use `pip install -r requirements.txt` to install necessary dependencies.